Jscott44/RTEP5-the-raspberry-jam/README.md

-i# The Raspberry Jam
+# **The Raspberry Jam**

-The realtime Raspberry PI powered guitar effects pedal.
+The realtime Raspberry PI powered digital guitar effects pedal.

-Hello adi is on this report
+Hello adi is on this report. <br>
-Good day adi, Alan is also on this report
+Good day adi, Alan is also on this report.